geronimocharlie/ReAllY/README.md

 #### Initialization

     @args:
-        model: model Object
+        model: model Object, model: tf.keras.Model (or model imitating a tf model) returning dictionary with the possible keys: 'q_values' or 'policy' or 'mus' and 'sigmas' for continuous policies, optional 'value_estimate', containing tensors
         environment: string specifying gym environment or object of custom gym-like (implementing the same methods) environment
         num_parallel: int, number of how many agents to run in parall
-        total_steps: int, how many steps to collect for the exporence replay
+        total_steps: int, how many steps to collect for the experience replay
-        returns: list of strings specifying what extra information (besides state, action, reward, new_state, not_done) is to be returned by the experience replay supported are: 'value_estimate', 'log_prob', 'monte_carlo', defaults to empty list
+        returns: list of strings specifying what is to be returned by the box supported are: 'value_estimate', 'log_prob', 'monte_carlo'
-        action_sampling_type: string, type of sampling actions, supported are 'epsilon_greedy', 'thompson', 'discrete_policy' or 'continous_normal_diagonal'
+        actin_sampling_type: string, type of sampling actions, supported are 'epsilon_greedy', 'thompson', 'discrete_policy' or 'continuous_normal_diagonal'

     @kwargs:
         model_kwargs: dict, optional model initialization specifications